Updates October 20, 2020: I expanded the Timeline entries for 1977, 1982, and 1991.

 Circa 1900: Angela Grabowski and Helen Free both mention limpets used with Tunisian Crochet in a Victorian source.
 I’ll add it here when I find its title.

 Golden Hands Special #40 (London, UK: Marshall Cavendish Publications Ltd, first published in 1975), page 29.
 Under an image of a Tunisian crochet hook with several half hitches on it at the end of a forward pass is the caption, “Increasing 2 or more sts at left hand edge”.
 It’s rare to see half hitches recommended as an increase method.
-The image shows a loose half hitch just added to the hook; however, it has an extra twist in it.
-Also, the explanation on the facing page describes a different kind of increase, not the one in the photo.
+The image shows a loose half hitch just added to the hook, but it has an extra twist in it.
+It’s a full twist, not a half-twist.
+(Also, the explanation on the facing page describes a different kind of increase, not the one in the photo.)

 1994: More Elmore by William Elmore (USA: Annie’s Attic Press).
 On page 16, the half hitch cast on is explained using a crochet hook.
 It’s offered as one of many alternatives to using foundation chains.